St Matthew's Anglican Church, Drayton: Heritage listing

-St Matthews Church of England was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Matthew's Church of England was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-St Matthews is associated with the early development of Drayton and of the Anglican church in Queensland, being the oldest parish on the Darling Downs.
+St Matthew's is associated with the early development of Drayton and of the Anglican church in Queensland, being the oldest parish on the Darling Downs.
 It is the second church of this name in Drayton, replacing a timber slab church and illustrates the growth of the area.
 The Sunday school hall on site was built in 1913 and incorporates material from the original 1859 church.
 The rectory, originally built in 1902–3 reflects in its adaptations and additions the changing needs of generations of rectors.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The stonework of St Matthews is well constructed and the building is a rare example of a church built in the local bluestone.
+The stonework of St Matthew's is well constructed and the building is a rare example of a church built in the local bluestone.

 The place is important because of its aesthetic significance.

-The stonework of St Matthews is well constructed and the building is a rare example of a church built in the local bluestone.
+The stonework of St Matthew's is well constructed and the building is a rare example of a church built in the local bluestone.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The site has had strong links with the Anglican community of the parish for many years.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 St Matthew's Church has strong associations with the life and work of James Marks, one of a family of prominent architects in Toowoomba.
 It is also an outcome of the work of the Reverend Benjamin Glennie, an important figure in history of Drayton/Toowoomba who laid the foundations for the development of the Church on the Darling Downs and with subsequent Rectors of the church, especially Rev. S. Atherton.